kyma-project/snatch/docs/user/README.md

 #### Non-Available Webhook is Ignored by Kubernetes
 Kubernetes calls can be heavily impacted if a mandatory admission webhook isn't responsive enough.
 This can lead to timeouts and massive performance degradation.

-To prevent such side effects, the KIM-Snatch webhook is configured with a [failure tolerating policy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy), which allows Kubernetes to continue in case of errors.
+To prevent such side effects, the KIM Snatch webhook is configured with a [failure tolerating policy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy), which allows Kubernetes to continue in case of errors.
 This implies that downtimes or failures of the webhook are accepted, and Pods get scheduled without `nodeAffinity`.

 #### Already Scheduled Pods are Ignored by Webhook
 Additionally, no Pods that are already scheduled and running on a worker node receive `nodeAffinity` because `nodeAffinity` is only allowed to intercept non-scheduled Pods.
 This means that running Pods must be restarted to receive `nodeAffinity`.
 This webhook does not restart running Pods to avoid service interruptions or reduced user experience.